Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

 Main Writing-Down Allowance Reduction

-From April 2026, the main writing-down allowance (capital allowances on equipment, machinery) decreases from 18% to 14%.
+From April 2026, the main writing-down allowance (capital allowances on equipment and machinery) decreases from 18% to 14% (from 1 April 2026 for corporation tax and 6 April 2026 for income tax).

 This makes it less attractive to invest in business equipment from a tax perspective.